mkobuolys/dartpad-workshop-segmented-state/src/bloc_base/instructions.md

 }
 ```

 Finally, let's create a `ShapeBloc` itself that uses the defined `ShapeEvent` and `ShapeState`.
-Also, _BLoC_ should store a reference to `ShapeRepository` that will be used later when handling events and loading data.
+Also, _BLoC_ stores a reference to `ShapeRepository` that will be used later when handling events and loading data.

 ```
 class ShapeBloc extends Bloc<ShapeEvent, ShapeState> {